Serteyf/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a starter blog tutorial for Next.js

+-   Link to live page: https://nextjs-blog-serteyf.vercel.app/